Skip to content

 Samaba vs Yuanyang

 The major difference is that Samaba is so far untouched by tourists.
 In fact, when I visited the area, I was the only one: this won’t happen often in China.
-Remember that these are some of the biggest rice terraces in the world, so they should at least attract a few people.
+Remember that these are among the largest rice terraces in the world, so they should at least attract a few people.

-This area is not popular, probably due to a lack of hotels and the local Honghe government prioritizing the Yuanyang area.
+This area is not popular, probably due to a lack of hotels and the local Honghe government prioritising the Yuanyang area.
 This means that all the marketing material you’ll find about the rice terraces in Yunnan points to Yuanyang.
+You can see this also in the way the tourist infrastructure is maintained, or rather, not maintained.
+For example, there’s a wooden walkway built over the terraces that is essentially abandoned and quite dangerous.

-Samaba is quite off the beaten path even for local Yunnan people.
+Samaba is quite off the beaten path, even for locals in Yunnan.
 I couldn’t believe it, but none of my local friends had ever heard of the place.

 Yuanyang offers more photographic options, with many viewpoints ideal for sunrise and sunset, and many renovated villages that make the area very diverse.